gavingu2255-ai/WLM-Open-Source/README.md

 Until its release, WLM should be considered an advanced layer whose full meaning depends on the foundational principles introduced in *Inner Physics*.

 ---

+## 🧩 Core Dependency: The "Inner Physics" Engine

+**WLM (Wujie Language Model)** is a high-dimensional structural language.
+However, language is a **2D rendering**.
+To understand *why* WLM works, you must understand the **3D/4D physics** that generates it.

+> **Warning:** Using WLM without understanding **Inner Physics** is like using a UI without a Kernel.
+You might see the results, but you won't understand the mechanics of reality.

+[Read the Foundational Principles: Inner Physics →]https://github.com/gavingu2255-ai/Project-Inner-Physics

+---

 🔔 Project Status — Latest Update (2026‑01‑30)
 Shadow Layer v1.1 remains sealed and unchanged.